As anti-G20 protests begin, Merkel says growth must be inclusive

 The G20 meeting follows a G7 summit in Sicily a month ago that exposed deep divisions between other Western countries and Trump on climate change, trade and migration.
 Trump later announced he was pulling the United States out of a landmark agreement to combat climate change reached in 2015 in Paris.

-The German Federal Crime Office warned that violent G20 opponents could carry out arson and sabotage at infrastructure targets such as the Hamburg harbor and airport, newspaper Welt am Sonntag said on Sunday.
+The German Federal Crime Office warned that violent G20 opponents could carry out arson and sabotage at infrastructure targets such as the Hamburg harbour and airport, newspaper Welt am Sonntag said on Sunday.

 "New and creative forms of attack have to be watched out for," the report said.
 It added Hamburg police are bracing for attempts by activists to disrupt electrical power in Hamburg.

-Sunday's demonstration was organized by a group called "Protest Wave G20".
+Sunday's demonstration was organised by a group called "Protest Wave G20", with 50,000 to 100,000 protesters expected on an afternoon march through the city centre.
 Other demonstrations this week are called "Welcome to Hell" and "G20 Not Welcome".

-Justice Minister Heiko Maas warned against violence.
-"It's a criminal act to set car tires on fire or injure police officers," he told a group of newspapers.
-"There's no justification for that at all and offenders will be prosecuted."
+(Reporting by Erik Kirschbaum; Editing by Dale Hudson)